MPS-Basic/MPS-Basic/docs/improved_algorithms/pressure_calculation.md

 ```
 @note
 Here we use "Interface Class" and "Smart Pointer".
-See [Coding Techniqes](../coding_techniques.md) for more information.
+See [Coding Techniques](../coding_techniques.md) for more information.

 ### Pressure Calculation
-Finally, at each timestep, MPS::stepForward() calls
+Finally, at each time step, MPS::stepForward() calls
 `pressureCalculator` that MPS class maintains, and execute pressure calculation.
 ```cpp
 void MPS::stepForward() {